Selecting Programs During the Post-Match SOAP

 - Unmatched – You have not received any residency positions

 If you are Fully Matched, congratulations!
-Your medical residency application season is over until 1 p.m.
-Friday, March 17th when you will learn where you have been placed.
+Your medical residency application season is over until 1 p.m. on Friday of Match Week when you will learn where you have been placed.
 This is a good time to celebrate.

 If you are Partially Matched or Unmatched and SOAP® eligible, you will be entering the Post-Match SOAP.
 Also at 11 a.m., those who are eligible will gain access to the List of Unfilled Programs from the NRMP® R3® system.
 Candidates will have 3 hours to pick and research programs– but selecting programs can prove to be very tricky.
 Not only do you want to ensure you qualify for the programs, but you will have to navigate through how to prioritize the 45 programs you are allowed.